Appalachian Summer Festival announces calendar of online events

-BOONE — Festival organizers for Appalachian State University’s annual summer arts event, “An Appalachian Summer Festival,” announce the complete programming calendar for this summer’s revised virtual series.
+Organizers of “An Appalachian Summer Festival,” announced on June 11 the complete programming calendar for this summer’s revised virtual series.

+“We didn’t want to go dark,” West said.
+“We know the arts are healing in times of crisis, and we just wanted to continue to keep those values alive.”

+“Content will be delivered in a variety of ways: pre-recorded selections with special messages to App Summer audiences, live streams of concerts and plays, artist Q&As, virtual tours, artist exhibitions, film screenings, and more through our website, YouTube Live, Facebook and Instagram.
+But viewers can always visit the website, where details related to all programs and how to access those programs will always be available and updated,” West said.

-The pivot from in-person to online was created in response to the COVID-19 pandemic, which forced the cancellation of live events for the first time in festival history.
-App Summer, which generally draws more than 27,000 visitors to the High Country each summer, will present its 36th season of special programming daily, July 1 through 31.
+The pivot from in-person to online was created in response to the COVID-19 pandemic.
+App Summer, which generally draws more than 27,000 visitors to the High Country each summer, will present its 36th season of special programming daily from July 1-31.

+All events are free and will be streamed via appsummer.org, as well as the festival’s YouTube channel and Facebook page.

+Full descriptions about each event and how to access them are available at www.appsummeronline.org.

-While the main slate of events occurs July 1 though July 31, the series will offer a special online welcome on June 30 at 2 p.m. from the festival’s Advisory Board Chair, Kent Tarbutton, and Vice-Chair Jenny Miller; and Denise Ringler, Director of Arts Engagement and Cultural Resources.
+While the main slate of events occurs July 1-31, the series will offer a special online welcome on June 30 at 2 p.m. from the festival’s Advisory Board chair Kent Tarbutton, vice-chair Jenny Miller and Denise Ringler, director of arts engagement and cultural resources.

 (0) comments